dustymabe/summit-2017-container-lab/GettingStarted.md

 ## Introduction

-In order to make this lab simple to work with we are going to leverage a tool known as the Container Development Kit (CDK).
-The CDK is a prebuilt Vagrant VM with RHEL installed as well as all the tools you need for working building and developing software with containers.
-The included software includes docker, kubernetes and/or OpenShift.
+In order to make this lab simple to work with, we are going to leverage a tool known as the Container Development Kit (CDK).
+The CDK is a prebuilt Vagrant VM with RHEL installed.
+The VM also has all the tools you need for building and developing software with containers.
+The included software includes docker, kubernetes and, optionally, OpenShift.

 By leveraging [Vagrant](https://www.vagrantup.com/) the CDK gives us a reliable, reproducible environment to iterate on.
 If you are unfamiliar with Vagrant,